-Assistant Professor & Associate Department Chair; Director, College of AAH Social Media Listening Center
+Associate Professor & Associate Department Chair; Director, College of Architecture, Arts and Humanities' Social Media Listening Center

 Office: 407 Strode